WebFuzzing/EvoMaster/docs/mongo-geometry-regressions.md

 LinkedList traversal issue.
 It compares two disjoint 2,000-position lines after a small warmup, with a synchronous two-second budget (no background worker is left running on failure).
 The live oracle checks the same disjoint fixture and an identical-line positive control.
-The time budget is an EvoMaster performance requirement, not a MongoDB semantic assertion.
+The two-second budget is a review threshold chosen to expose the traversal cost, not an established EvoMaster performance requirement or a MongoDB semantic assertion.
 An array-backed version of the same traversal measured about 58 ms locally; the PR implementation took about 20 seconds.
 This timing test remains sensitive to machine load.